sunkejl/artisan/Gitbook/course/cs50/ch0.md

 For both ASCII and RGB, the maximum value that each character or amount of one color can be is 255 because one common standard group of bits is a byte, or 8 bits.

-In computer science, a common theme is abstraction, where we start by taking ideas to solve simple problems, and layering these solutions until we can build more and more interesting applications.
+In computer science, a common theme is abstraction, where we start by taking ideas to solve simple problems and layering these solutions until we can build more and more interesting applications.

 Algorithms
 Now that we know how to represent inputs and outputs, we can work on algorithms, which is just step-by-step instructions on how to solve a problem.

 Computational thinking is the idea of having these precise instructions.

-For example, David might want to make a peanut butter and jelly sandwich from bread, peanut butter, and jelly.

-The first step might be "open the bag of bread", and David rips the bag open.

-The next step is "remove two slices", and then "put those slices on the plate".

-Then "unscrew the jam", "grab the knife", and "stick the knife in the jam".

-We continue with these instructions that get more and more specific, until David completes his sandwich.

 In fact, when we write algorithms to solve problems, we need to think about cases when something unexpected happens.
 For example, the input might not be within the range of what we expect, so our computer might freeze or come up with an incorrect solution.

 We can see this in action with trying to find a name in the phone book, Mike Smith.

 One correct algorithm might be flipping through the phone book, page by page, until we find the person we are looking for.

 Another algorithm could be flipping through two pages at a time, but it’s no longer correct since we might skip our friend Mike.
 We can fix this by adding another step, where if we notice we have passed our friend (since the phone book is alphabetized), we go back a page and check.

 We can also open the book to the middle, and find ourselves in the M section (by last name), and know that Mike Smith is in the right half of the book, and throw the left half away.
 We can repeat this again and again, and eventually have one page left to look at.
 With 1000 pages, it would only take about 10 steps of division to reach that one page.

 We can consider how fast each of these algorithms are, with a chart like this: